hdadhich01/terminal/README.md

 ```bash
 pre-commit install
 ```
 Now you can start integrating some [hooks](https://pre-commit.com/hooks.html) you want to use into a `.pre-commit-config.yaml` file that will executed before you commit.
 If you want contributors for your project, you should check out [pre-commit ci](https://pre-commit.ci/).
 This basically has the same functionality except that your contributors don't have to care about any of this stuff because it's all handled by the CI server.
-Check out it's used in this [simple project](https://github.com/hdadhich01/round-nutrition).
+Check out its usage in this [simple project](https://github.com/hdadhich01/round-nutrition).

 #### 🕧 WakaTime
 Tracking how much time you are spending on your projects each day helps you develop a sense of priority and consistency.
 You can head over to [WakaTime](https://wakatime.com/) to set up an account.